pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

 implement the abstract :class:`~eventsourcing.system.Runner` class.
 These system runners are constructed with an instance of the :class:`~eventsourcing.system.System` class, and optionally an ``env`` dictionary.

-The runners have a :func:`~eventsourcing.system.Runner.start`` method which constructs and connects the applications.
-The runners also have a :func:`~eventsourcing.system.Runner.get`` method, which returns an application.
+The runners have a :func:`~eventsourcing.system.Runner.start` method which constructs and connects the applications.
+The runners also have a :func:`~eventsourcing.system.Runner.get` method, which returns an application.
 When application command methods are called, new events will be propagated and processed, according to the system definition and the application policies.
 Application query methods can be used to obtain the resulting state of the system.

 The ``test()`` function below shows how the abstract runner interface can be used to operate the dog school trick counting system.

-We will call the ``test()`` function firstly with the :class:`~eventsourcing.system.SingleThreadedRunner` and then the :class:`~eventsourcing.system.MultiThreadedRunner`.
+We will run the ``test()`` function firstly with the :class:`~eventsourcing.system.SingleThreadedRunner` and then the :class:`~eventsourcing.system.MultiThreadedRunner`.
 The applications will use the POPO persistence module by default.
-We will then run the system with the library's SQLite persistence module, and then the PosgreSQL persistence module.
+We will then run the test again, with the library's SQLite persistence module, and then with the PostgreSQL persistence module.

 .. code-block:: python